Crumb-Topped Chocolate Cake

 - In a large bowl, cream 1/2 cup butter and 1-1/2 cups sugar until light and fluffy, about 5 minutes.
 Add eggs, one at a time, beating well after each addition.
 Stir in vanilla and melted chocolate.
 Combine the flour, baking soda and salt; add to creamed mixture alternately with buttermilk, beating well after each addition.
 Transfer to two greased 9-in. round baking pans.

 - Combine the graham cracker crumbs, walnuts and remaining chocolate chips and butter.
 Break into small pieces; sprinkle evenly over batter.

-- Bake at 375° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 375° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

-Originally published as Crumb-Topped Chocolate Cake in Light & Tasty
+Originally published as Miami Beach Birthday Cake in Light & Tasty February/March 2008

 Follow along as we show you how to make these fantastic recipes from our archive.